VeronikaSukhonos/chronos/docs/API.md

 **Important**: works if an authorized user is an author of a calendar

+8. `POST /api/calendars/:calendarId/confirm` - (re)sends a calendar participation link to the user

+**Parameters**: `userId`

-8. `POST /api/calendars/:calendarId/confirm/:confirmToken` - confirms an authorized user's participation in the calendar
+9. `POST /api/calendars/:calendarId/confirm/:confirmToken` - confirms an authorized user's participation in the calendar

-9. `POST /api/calendars/:calendarId/follow` - adds a follower to the calendar
+10. `POST /api/calendars/:calendarId/follow` - adds a follower to the calendar

-10. `DELETE /api/calendars/:calendarId/follow` - removes a follower from the calendar

 11. `DELETE /api/calendars/:calendarId` - deletes a calendar